argoproj/argo-cd/docs/proposals/source-verificiation-policies.md

 #### Use case 1:

-As an Argo CD user, I would like to ensure that my applications only syncs if every single commit in my source repository has been cryptographically signed by a trusted party.
+As an Argo CD user, I would like to ensure that my applications only syncs if all commits in the history of the repository that led to the application's target revision has been cryptographically signed by a trusted party.

 #### Use case 2: